Registration is open for the All Belong Spring Book Study Course that begins January 22, 2025!

 3. Both sides get lessons.
 The wheelchair user gets instructions about having a "driver's license" that can get taken away if needed.
 They are to motor safely - and, if possible - advocate for themselves when needing assistance.

 5. Provide staff with instructions.
-There are also times when staff need some instructions too.
+There are also times when staff need some instructions.
 You may reach a time when you discover the student gets too distracted if they’re always greeted in the hallway.
 If this is the case, you may need to ask staff not to greet specific students.

 6. Establish goals.
 While the child may benefit from motoring independently down the hall once per day, to do more than that might be too tiring.
 School is educational, and while we want to focus on some physical therapy goals, always promoting independence can take student’s energy away from their academic goals.
 There may need to be a balance between physical goals and academic goals with some students.